• Skip to content

 This responsibility includes diligence in the financial management of the generous sacrifice of church member tithes.

-Mature Christians understand the part they play in supporting their local church with tithes and offerings.
+Mature Christians understand their role in supporting their local church with tithes and offerings.
 However, church members entrust church leaders to be good stewards of those donations.

 5 Ways to Demonstrate Church Stewardship